 In this Article

-- What causes depression in children?
+- What is the treatment for depression in children?

-- What is the long-term prognosis?
+- What is the prognosis for depression in children?

 - Find a local Psychiatrist in your town

 What are the symptoms and warning signs of depression in children?

 Clinical depression, also called major depression, is more than sadness that lasts for a day or two.
 In true depressive illnesses, the symptoms last weeks, months, or sometimes years if not treated.
 Depression often results in the sufferer being unable to perform daily activities, such as getting out of bed or getting dressed, performing well at school, or playing with peers.
 General symptoms of major depression, regardless of age, include having a depressed mood or irritability or difficulty experiencing pleasure for at least two weeks and having at least five of the following signs and symptoms:

 - Significant appetite changes, with or without significant weight loss, failing to gain weight appropriately or gaining excessive weight

 - Change in sleep pattern: trouble sleeping or sleeping too much

 - Physical agitation or retardation (for example, restlessness or feeling slowed down)